p2pcoinspro/p2p-master/p2p_17mn_install_How_to.md

 Check your e-mail
 You got  email with ip user pass for the vps you just created

+Use putty to login to VPS best soution or
-Find and press Access console from the droplets options A new black window will start where you need to setup the vps Login with the user and password you receive on e-mail You will be prompted to change the password so you follow the steps.
+Find and press Access console from the droplets options.
+A new black window will start where you need to setup the vps Login with the user and password you receive on e-mail You will be prompted to change the password so you follow the steps.